Tools for Getting Along Together

 Evidence of effectiveness

-Results from a randomized control trial (published in 2012) supported the effectiveness of Tools for Getting Along for elementary school students.
-This evaluation included 1,152 grade 4 and 5 enrolled in schools in the US Southeast (white = 54%; Black = 35%; 79% of students qualified for free or reduced lunch).
-This evaluation found that students who participated in the program demonstrated higher self-reported social problem-solving skills compared to students in the comparison group (outcomes reported approximately 6 months after baseline).
+Results from a randomized controlled trial (RCT) (published in 2012) supported the effectiveness of Tools for Getting Along for elementary school students.
+This evaluation included 1,152 grade 4 and 5 enrolled in schools in the U.S. Southeast (54% white, 35% Black/African American; 79% of students qualified for free or reduced-price lunch (FRPL)).
+This evaluation found that students who participated in the program demonstrated higher self-reported social problem-solving skills compared to students in the comparison group (outcomes reported approximately six months after baseline).

-Results from a randomized control trial published in 2016 supported the effectiveness of Tools for Getting Along for elementary school students.
-This evaluation (2016) was a replication study of the 2012 study and included 1,843 grade 4 and 5 enrolled in schools in the US Southeast (white = 70%, Black = 30%; 81% eligible for FRPL).
-The 2016 evaluation again found an increase in student self-reported social problem-solving skills compared to students in the comparison group (outcomes reported approximately 6 months after baseline).
+Results from an RCT published in 2016 supported the effectiveness of Tools for Getting Along for elementary school students.
+This evaluation was a replication study of the 2012 study and included 1,843 grade 4 and 5 enrolled in schools in the U.S. Southeast (70% white, 30% Black/African American; 81% eligible for FRPL).
+The evaluation again found an increase in student self-reported social problem-solving skills compared to students in the comparison group (outcomes reported approximately six months after baseline).

 /